Esophageal Cancer Prevention (PDQ®)

 The purpose of some cancer prevention clinical trials is to find out whether actions people take can prevent cancer.
 These may include eating fruits and vegetables, exercising, quitting smoking, or taking certain medicines, vitamins, minerals, or food supplements.

 Clinical trials are taking place in many parts of the country.
 Information about clinical trials can be found in the Clinical Trials section of the NCI Web site.
-Check for clinical trials in NCI's PDQ Cancer Clinical Trials Registry that are accepting patients for esophageal cancer prevention trials.
+Check NCI's list of cancer clinical trials for esophageal cancer prevention trials that are now accepting patients.